GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-3/2018-10-11-chaos-engineering-through-staged-resiliency-stage-3.md

       urls:
 ---

 Performing occasional, manual resiliency testing is useful, but your system must be automatically and frequently tested to provide any real sense of stability.
 In [Chaos Engineering Through Staged Resiliency - Stage 2][#stage-2] we focused on critical dependency failure testing in non-production environments.
 To work through **Resiliency Stage 3** your team will need to begin automating these test and experiments.
-This allows the testing frequency to improve dramatically and no longer rely on (quite as much) manual interaction.
+This allows the testing frequency to improve dramatically and reduces the reliance manual processes.

-## Resiliency Stage 3: Minimal Automation and Improving Test Frequency

-### Prerequisites
+## Prerequisites

 - Creation and agreement on [Disaster Recovery and Dependency Failover Playbooks][#stage-1#prerequisites].
 - Completion of [Resiliency Stage 1][#stage-1].
 - Completion of [Resiliency Stage 2][#stage-2].

-### Perform Frequent, Semi-Automated Tests
+## Perform Frequent, Semi-Automated Tests

+There's no more putting it off -- if you haven't already done so, this resiliency stage is where you begin integrating automation into your testing procedures.

+> Use Gremlin or similar Chaos Engineering tools.

-### Publish Test Results
+## Publish Test Results

-### Execute a Resiliency Experiment in Production
+## Execute a Resiliency Experiment in Production

 > Level 3 — manual + automated — Regular exercises
 > All of level 2 requirements, plus